mtna/rds-python/README.md

 - [License](#license)

 ## Announcements
-### Version v0.2.16 released
+### Version v0.2.18 released
-This version of **RDS** Python allows you to take advantage of our powerful database framework through its select queries, tabulation queries, and metadata retrieval.
-All features for our query system are available through this python API.
-{release date}
+This version of **RDS** Python has added the feature of using an API key when connecting to an instance of RDS.

 ## Installation
 ### Using pip